aws-samples/aws-cdk-intro-workshop/workshop/content/50-table-viewer/400-expose-table.md

 ## Now we can access the table from our stack

-Go back to `cdk-workshop.ts` and assign the `table` property of the table viewer:
+Go back to `cdk-workshop-stack.ts` and assign the `table` property of the table viewer:

 {{<highlight ts "hl_lines=28">}}
 import cdk = require('@aws-cdk/cdk');